matadon/anaguma/README.md

-## Kusuri: Flexible search for SQL, MongoDB, Solr, and more.
+## Anaguma: Flexible search for SQL, MongoDB, Solr, and more.

 *This gem is currently in-development and pre-release.*

-Kusuri implements a search parser and compiler for converting user-provided searches into queries against a variety of backends, such as ActiveRecord, Sequel, MongoDB, Solr and ElasticSearch.
+Anaguma implements a search parser and compiler for converting user-provided searches into queries against a variety of backends, such as ActiveRecord, Sequel, MongoDB, Solr and ElasticSearch.